Mental health and well-being support

-Whilst homeworking can boost staff wellbeing by offering flexibility and freedom it can also bring about some challenges.
+While homeworking can boost staff well-being by offering flexibility and freedom, it can also bring about some challenges.
 Typically, working from home involves lone working for the majority of the day and can risk blurring the lines between work life and home life.
 These can create feelings of loneliness and isolation if not managed proactively.
-Managers have a duty to take care of staff welfare and wellbeing.
+Managers have a duty to take care of staff welfare and well-being.

-40% of NHS workers have mental health conditions (almost twice the general population) and at least 19% never plan to talk to anyone about it.
+40% of NHS workers have mental health conditions (almost twice rate among the general population) and at least 19% never plan to talk to anyone about it.

-It is important to recognise that these are just some examples of the impact that homeworking may have on wellbeing and is not an exhaustive list.
-Additionally not all will apply to every staff member.
+It is important to recognise that these are just some examples of the impact that homeworking may have on well-being, and this is not an exhaustive list.
+Additionally, not all will apply to every staff member.

-- Reduction in ease of social interaction and communication between colleauges can lead to increased feelings of isolation for some staff
+- Reduction in ease of social interaction and communication between colleagues can lead to increased feelings of isolation for some staff

-- Reduction in visability means that staff can sometimes feel 'out of sight out of mind', especially when they have been excluded from critical conversations or key updates
+- Reduction in visibility means that staff can sometimes feel "out of sight, out of mind", especially when they have been excluded from critical conversations or key updates

 - Blurring boundaries between work and home can result in some staff struggling to switch off at the end of the working day.
-This cean lead to increased working hours and risk of burn out
+This can lead to increased working hours and risk of burn-out

-- Changing from working on site to working at home can mean that normal routines are disrupted, this can impact on sleeping, eating and exercise habits.
-All of these have an impact on wellbeing
+- Changing from working on-site to working at home can mean that normal routines are disrupted, which can impact on sleeping, eating and exercise habits.
+All of these have an impact on well-being

-- Staff working from home can often put unrealistic expectations on themsleves of what can be acheived within the working day, resulting in increased stress levels
+- Staff working from home can often put unrealistic expectations on themselves of what can be achieved within the working day, resulting in increased stress levels

 - Reduction in the social cues to take a break, can lead to staff becoming more sedentary and not taking proper breaks